xinli94/dl-inference-server/README.md

 ## Perf Example

-The perf\_client example uses the C++ client API to send concurrent requests to ATTIS.
+The perf\_client example uses the C++ client API to send concurrent requests to the inference server.
 After building as described above, the executable is available at build/perf\_client.

 You can use perf\_client with any kind of model.
 It sends random data as input and ignores the output.
 Any model in the example model store